 Grilled Corn with Gorgonzola Cheese and Basil

 The corn on the cob is covered in butter, and topped with crumbled gorgonzola cheese, and thin slices of fresh basil.

-Gorgonzola cheese is actually a blue cheese that tends to be more on the crumbly side, and it tastes bit more salty.
+Gorgonzola cheese is actually a blue cheese that tends to be more on the crumbly side, and it tastes bit saltier.

-White, yellow, or bi-colored corn on the cob works nicely in this recipe.
+White, yellow, or bi-colored corn works nicely for this recipe.

 Tips on How to Pick a Good Ear of Corn

 Corn on the cob may already be “shucked” (husks and “silk” or “tassels” removed).

-Shucked corn may be sold in a package with multiple ears of corn that are on a styrofoam tray wrapped in cellophane.
+Shucked corn may be sold in a package with multiple ears of corn that are on styrofoam tray wrapped in cellophane.